awsdocs/aws-cost-management-user-guide/doc_source/edit-emea-payment-method.md

 + [Make a payment](#making-a-payment-emea)
 + [Remove a payment method from your AWS Europe account](#remove-credit-emea)

 In addition, you can use the [Payment Methods](https://console.aws.amazon.com/billing/home#/paymentmethods) page of the Billing and Cost Management console to manage your credit cards and direct debit accounts\.
-For more information, see [Managing Your Credit Card Payment Methods](manage-cc.md) and [Managing Your SEPA Direct Debit Payment Methods](manage-debit-emea.md)\.<a name="view-credit-emea"></a>
+For more information, see [Managing your credit card payment methods](manage-cc.md) and [Managing your SEPA direct debit payment methods](manage-debit-emea.md)\.<a name="view-credit-emea"></a>

 **To view payment methods associated with your AWS account**